molssi-seamm/molssi-seamm.github.io/docs/users/user_experience.rst

                             file trajectory_npt_3_2.seamm_trj
   run                 500000

-The two inputs are quite different from each other, and in either case it would take considerable time with to manual to understand precisely the details of the calculation.
+Although the two inputs shown above are quite different from each other, it would take a considerable amount of time for a non-expert user to precisely understand the details of each calculation and to be able to control the parameters in order to achieve the best possible results.

+SEAMM, on the other hand, adopts a different strategy to expose all control parameters to the users through its user-friendly GUI.
+As such, the end-users can conveniently access or modify all software-specific variables in a flexible and interactive way with the default values already set to reasonable values.

-Here is the GUI for the LAMMPS NPT calculation in SEAMM.
+Let us take a glance at the SEAMM GUI dialog for setting up a NPT calculation in LAMMPS package

 .. figure:: /images/lammps_npt_dialog.png
    :width: 800px